CiscoDevNet/botkit-webex-samples/template/README.md

-# Template to bootstrap a BotKit project for Cisco Spark
+# Template to bootstrap a Botkit project for Cisco Spark

 This template regroups a set of best practices:
 - configuration: pass settings either through environment variables on the command line, or by hardcoding some of them in the `.env` file.
 Note that env variable are priorized over the `env`file if values are found in both places.